scalameta/metals/docs/new-editor.md

   recommended to allow end-users to easily configure the version of the metals server.

-Note: we recommend to implement the `scalafmt.onSave: Boolean` setting only if the editor does not already have a more general mechanism for handling formatting on save.
-For example, this setting is not included in the VS Code extension because that particular editor has a dedicated API for it.
+Note: the `scalafmt.onSave: Boolean` setting may overlap with existing functionality of your editor.
+For example, in VS Code it's possible to configure `"editor.formatOnSave": true` to trigger a `textDocument/formatting` request on file save and for that reason the VS Code metals plugin does not support `scalafmt.onSave`.

 ## Commands